awesomemotive/edd-purchase-rewards/readme.txt

 1. A payment note is recorded showing the discount code that was stored against the purchase

 == Changelog ==

+= 1.0.1 =
+New: German language files.
+Thanks to Carsten Scheuer (mirozoo)

 = 1.0 =
 * Initial release